-- Further, we will see a small filter icon beside status Cell. we have to click on the icon.
+- Further, we will see a small filter icon beside the Status Cell. we have to click on the icon.

-- Furthermore, select only True option from the search box so that we want to view the cells with comments only.
+- Furthermore, select only the True option from the search box so that we can view the cells with comments only.

 - Moreover, press OK.